ssmanji89/documentation-theme-jekyll/index.md

 - University of Houston, C.T.
 Bauer College of Business - Bachelor of Business Administration in Management Information Systems (2013)
 - Dulles High School - High School Diploma in Liberal Arts and Sciences, General Studies and Humanities (2008)

+## Skills

+- Privileged Access
+- Directory Services
+- Incident Response Management
+[:To Do]